In response to the Steubenville Rape Trial, I want to share one of the most powerful lists you’ll ever read.

 The same week, he showed up at my dorm room.
 I remember wondering how he knew where I lived, but pushed the question aside.
 He asked if I wanted to go out on a date.
 I suggested a group date, but he pushed for time alone.
 I ignored the uncomfortable feeling inside and agreed (#9).
 The older girls were excited for me.
 They knew him, and he was funny with everyone.
 Why should I worry?

 Soon after, we started dating more consistently.
 At first, he loved everything about me.
 But after a few weeks, things shifted.
 I remember coming out to the dorm lobby to meet him for dinner, and he asked me why I had chosen to wear something so awful.
 I went back to my dorm room embarrassed, in tears, and changed my clothes.
-He began telling me that my friends were talking about me and were not to be trusted (#8).
+He began telling me that my friends were talking about me and were not to be trusted (#8 in 13 characteristics of a date rapist).
 I should spend more time with him, and after all, I hardly knew these new college friends.

 One day, while driving in the car, I disagreed with something he said.
 He grabbed my thigh and squeezed tightly.
 While holding my thigh and smiling, he calmly told me that I was out of line.
 I felt trapped and afraid, but again, I didn’t listen.
 Then he let go of my leg and laughed.
 This was the beginning of him grabbing my thigh with an iron grip when he wanted me to pay attention (#4 and #7).
 If only I had known this was an actual characteristic of date rapists.